A winding unpaved road to the historic Loibl Pass

-The Loibl Pass, also known as Ljubelj Pass, is a mountain pass at an elevation of 1.367m (4,485ft) above the sea level, located in the Southern Limestone Alps, on the border of Austria and Slovenia.
-It’s said to be one of the oldest mountain passes in Europe.
+Loibl Pass is an international mountain pass at an elevation of 1,367m (4,485ft) above sea level, located on the border of Austria and Slovenia.
+It’s considered one of the oldest mountain passes in Europe.

-The winding road to the summit is unpaved, narrow and pretty steep, with 16 hairpin turns.
-The pass, known as Loiblpass and Prelaz Ljubelj, is 5 km long.
-It’s a difficult road, with uncountable turns and twists.
+Set high in the Southern Limestone Alps, the winding road to the summit is unpaved, narrow, and pretty steep, with 16 hairpin turns.
+The pass, known as Ljubelj Pass, Loiblpass, and Prelaz Ljubelj, is 5 km (3.10 miles) long.
+It’s a challenging road, with countless turns and twists.
 It's one of the highest roads of Slovenia.

-The old road over the summit of the mountain pass was closed for motorised traffic since 1967 and is currently only open for bicycles and wanderers.
-You may get an exception from the local police of the tiny village of Ferlach (Austrian side) but this exception is only valid for the Austrian side.
-You have to turn around when you are at the top of the pass because there starts the territory of Slovenia.
+The old road through the summit of the mountain pass is closed for motorized traffic since 1967 and is currently only open for bicycles and wanderers.
+You may get an exception from the local police of the tiny village of Ferlach (Austrian side), but this exception is only valid for the Austrian side.
+You’ll have to turn around when you are at the top of the pass because there starts the territory of Slovenia.

 Road suggested by: Michael Spannlang